 The majestic beauty of Mount Rainier is impossible to miss.
 As one of the tallest mountains in North America, its stunning presence draws the eye.

 Mount Rainier National Park offers more than 260 miles of maintained trails that lead through peaceful old-growth forests of the river valley to high subalpine meadows on the flanks of Mount Rainier.
 Through these trails – with a variety for all skill levels – you can explore the forests, lakes and streams and view the fields of wildflowers and network of glaciers.

 With easy access to Mount Rainier National Park—only a short drive away, the hiking opportunities for Tehaleh residents would take a lifetime to fully explore.

 Tehaleh is continuing to grow, but as a master-planned community designed around nature and outdoor living, Tehaleh promises to stay close to its eco-friendly, open space roots.
 Look for future expansion of the parks and trails on our website, including the Forest Park area with an already planned 20-acre expansion in the works for this tree filled area.

-For more information come visit us at The Post, our visitor headquarters, or check out our Future Plans page.
+For more information come visit us at The Post, our visitor information center, or check out our Future Plans page.

 Want More Information?

 - 2014 (2)